 July 10th, 2013

-Innovative ContractingOptimize Mobility, Preserve Infrastructure, Strengthen the Economy, Zero Fatalities, by Becky Parker.
+Innovative ContractingOptimize Mobility, Preserve Infrastructure, Zero Crashes, Injuries and Fatalities, by Becky Parker.

 In recent years UDOT has been able to implement innovative bridge building techniques but do you know what the impetus for this was?
 It started with innovative contracting.
 By utilizing these types of contracts we are able to involve the construction industry earlier for more efficient delivery of our projects.